emmahodcroft/emmahodcroft.github.io/README.md

 ## The Problem

 However hardworking scientists and researchers may be however, science does not run without funding.
-Reagents & equipment are serious expenses, and often funds are ringfenced - you cannot simply spend money allocated to one project on another - even if there's a global pandemic going on.
+Reagents & equipment are serious expenses, and often funds are ring-fenced - you cannot simply spend money allocated to one project on another - even if there's a global pandemic going on.
 Similarly, all the reagents and equipment in the world are useless if you cannot pay for someone to run it.

 #### Outbreak response sequencing funding